 Oysters have been a favorite staple for The Sea Islands for centuries.

 Early Native Americans harvested oysters, subsisting on the plentiful bivalve populations in Lowcountry waters.
-At low tide, oysters can be seen rising from tidal saltmarsh creeks throughout the area.
-In fact, Savannah’s waters have traditionally been considered some of the richest oystering areas along the Atlantic coast, with a number of oyster canning factories once operating throughout the region.
+At low tide, they rise from tidal salt marsh creeks throughout the area.
+In fact, the Lowcountry and Golden Isles’ waters are some of the richest oystering areas along the Atlantic coast.
+A number of oyster canning factories once operated throughout the region.

 One of the most traditional ways to eat oysters in The Sea Islands is to steam several bushels in a communal oyster roast.
-First, rinse the oysters well to remove any excess dirt or mud.
+First, rinse them well to remove any excess dirt or mud.
 Then, build a fire under a thin sheet of metal or wire mesh.
-Dump the oysters over the sheet or mesh and cover them with a wet burlap bag, soaked well with water or even beer.
+Dump them over the sheet or mesh and cover them with a wet burlap bag, soaked well with water or even beer.
 The wet burlap steams the oysters until they pop open, which indicates they are ready to savor.

-The hot oysters can be shucked with an oyster knife, dipped into drawn butter or cocktail sauce or simply enjoyed au natural.
-The briny flavor offers a delicious taste of the Lowcountry – plus, they are loaded with nutrients.
-One of the most nutritionally well-balanced foods, oysters contain protein, carbohydrates and lipids and are an excellent source of Vitamin A, thiamin, riboflavin, niacin, Vitamin C and Vitamin D.
+Dip them into drawn butter or cocktail sauce or simply enjoyed au natural.
+The briny flavor offers a delicious taste.
+Plus, they are loaded with nutrients.
+Infact, this shellfish is one of the most nutritionally well-balanced foods.
+They contain protein, carbohydrates and lipids.
+And they are an excellent source of Vitamin A, thiamin, riboflavin, niacin, Vitamin C and Vitamin D.